 4.2.
-Learning activities
+Methodologies, materials and teaching resources

 This is mostly an online course that permits you to study in the privacy of your own home any time day or night.
 It will be an interactive classroom.
 You will receive personalised instruction online and you will be able to learn at your own pace, track your progress, and receive feedback from your teacher.